OurHealthNetwork.com

 • Gentle massage with a topical pain reliever can help to provide comfort.
 By combining the pain relieving properties of Tripod Labs Flexstat Topical Pain Reliever with gentle massage, pain, swelling, and inflammation can be reduced or eliminated.

 • Mild compression to the painful area.
 The Shin Splint Compression Sleeve works by providing gentle compression forces while firmly supporting the lower leg muscles and soft tissue.
-The sleeve also tends to stimulate circulation and maintain warmth which controls fluid build-up.
+The sleeve also tends to stimulate circulation and maintain warmth that controls fluid build-up.

 20000